JStumpp/awesome-android/readme.md

 - [Cupboard](https://bitbucket.org/qbusict/cupboard) - Access the sqlite easily via direct database access or through the ContentProvider framework.
 - [DbInspector](https://github.com/infinum/android_dbinspector) - Provides a simple way to view the contents of the in-app database for debugging purposes.
 - [Realm](https://github.com/realm/realm-java) - The alternative to SQLite and ORMs: Simple, modern and fast!
 Object oriented API and multi platform support.
+- [RestorableSQLiteDatabase](https://github.com/yaa110/RestorableSQLiteDatabase) - A wrapper to replicate android's SQLiteDatabase with restoring capability.

 #### ORM